 On Teachable, schools and courses are separate entities.
-A Teachable school is the overall site, through which an owner can offer individual courses--like how a college is the institution and classes are offered through it.
+A Teachable school is the overall site through which an owner can offer individual courses--for example, a college is the institution and classes are offered through it.
 And just like there’s a difference between applying for college and registering for classes, there’s a difference between enrolling in a Teachable school and signing up for a course on that school.

-If you go to the front page of your school and preview it as a logged-out user would see it, you’ll find a default button that allows students to enroll in your school.
-Depending on how you’ve designed your front page, it may look something like this (and a similar signup button will appear in the header):
+If you go to the front page of your school and preview it as a logged-out user would see it, you will find a default button that allows students to enroll in your school.
+Depending on how you have designed your front page, it may look something like this (and a similar signup button will appear in the header):

 Students who click this button will not be enrolled in any courses until they choose to do so, but having an account on your school makes it very easy to sign up for courses.

 NOTE: Your school must be on a paid plan for students to begin enrollment.